supersu097/mycrawler/README.md

 `python yinwang_blog_reminder.py`

 ## Help
-I suffer a very strange issue that once I set the time interval to 3600s in the function of time.sleep(),the main process of this script will stop at the time.sleep() forever.
+I suffer a very strange issue that once I set the time interval to 3600s in the function of time.sleep(),the main process of this script will hang at the time.sleep() forever.
 So by now I set it to 3599s,I have to say such way is very embarrassed.
 Finally,any advice are welcome.